 (d) Brakes on all axles.
 All vehicles 36,000 GVWR or greater shall be installed with an operator-controlled auxiliary braking system in addition to the service brakes (i.e., engine retarder, transmission retarder, driveline retarder, or exhaust retarder).

 (e) Backup Alarm.
-All equipment offered and under hire in this Agreement shall include an electric or electronic backup alarm that meets the Type D (87 decibels, dBA) requirements of SAE J994.
+All vehicles under hire on this Agreement shall include an electric or electronic backup alarm that meets the Type D (87 decibels, dBA) requirements of SAE J994.